-There are a number of potential risks and uncertainties which could have a material impact on the Group's performance.
-The Group has a system of risk management which identifies these items and seeks ways of mitigating such risks as far as possible.
-The key risks which the Group believes it is exposed to are summarised below.
+The Directors consider all the significant risks and uncertainties facing the business and spend appropriate time considering them.
+The Group has a system of risk management, which identifies these items and seeks ways of mitigating such risks as far as possible.

-The policies that are adopted to identify and manage significant risks are set out in full on page 20.
+The policies that are adopted to identify and manage significant risks are set out in full on page 20 and the major risks are considered below: